dphiffer/archive_vines/README.md

 ## What does it archive?

-The script will download one of each of the following for each vine you've ever uploaded.
+The script will download one of the following for each vine you've ever uploaded.

 * An MPEG-4 video
 * A JPEG thumbnail image